dannyphantom0x/degen_wizard/README.md

 # Code

 This is a public repository to showcase some functions of the project.
-Because it is public, most of the code has been obscured or not published and it is remaining on a private repository.
+Because it is public, most of the code has been obscured or is not published for the time being and it is remaining on a private repository.

 Obscured code includes AI evolution logic, prompt engineering, data gathering and bridging each function.